Become a Master of Onomatopoeia

 - Identify examples of onomatopoeia in poetry on your own.

-- Explain the purpose for the onomatopoeia and analyze how it contributes to the theme of the poem.
-I have provided analysis with my examples to show you what I mean.
+- Explain the purpose of the onomatopoeia and analyze how it contributes to the theme of the poem.
+I have provided an analysis with my examples to show you what I mean.

 - Write poems containing onomatopoeia.

 - Use onomatopoeia in your own writing to communicate more clearly.

 Examples: How they tinkle, tinkle, tinkle, / In the icy air of night!; To the tintinnabulation that so musically wells / From the bells, bells, bells, bells, / Bells, bells, bells / From the jingling and the tinkling of the bells.
 (Part I Examples only)